kitnil/awesome/README.md

 - [ssh2](https://github.com/mscdex/ssh2) - SSH2 client and server modules written in pure JavaScript for node.js
 - [json-to-go](https://github.com/mholt/json-to-go) - Translates JSON into a Go type in your browser instantly (original)
 - [pwnagotchi](https://github.com/evilsocket/pwnagotchi) - (⌐■_■) - Deep Reinforcement Learning instrumenting bettercap for WiFi pwning.
-- [BoostNote-Legacy](https://github.com/BoostIO/BoostNote-Legacy) - A markdown editor for developers on Mac, Windows and Linux.
+- [BoostNote-Legacy](https://github.com/BoostIO/BoostNote-Legacy) - This repository is outdated and new Boost Note app is available!
+We've launched a new Boost Note app which supports real-time collaborative writing. https://github.com/BoostIO/BoostNote-App
 - [fast-cli](https://github.com/sindresorhus/fast-cli) - Test your download and upload speed using fast.com
 - [speed-test](https://github.com/sindresorhus/speed-test) - Test your internet connection speed and ping using speedtest.net from the CLI
 - [depviz](https://github.com/moul/depviz) - 👓 dependency visualizer for GitHub & GitLab (a.k.a., "auto-roadmap")